Takeaways

 2. Fob system

-The biggest downside happens when residents have to actually use the fob.
-A resident may have to lean out of their car uncomfortably to scan their card credential.
-Further, they may even have to exit the car entirely.
+The biggest downside is when residents have to actually use the fob.
+They may have to lean out of their car uncomfortably to scan their card credentials, or they may even have to exit the car entirely.
 These both waste precious time and are inconvenient.

 And you can’t forget the most common issue with fob systems — your residents may simply lose their key cards or leave them at home.
 This is a recipe for traffic jams and a negative access experience, especially if a resident doesn’t have their card while other cars are lining up to get in.